Which Bread Machine Cycle is Best for Wholegrain Spelt?

 What happens to spelt bread on a wholemeal bread cycle?

-As there is no special cycle for spelt flour, I have always used the wholemeal setting.
-On my bread machine is a long cycle.
+As my machine does not have a special cycle for spelt flour, I used the normal wholegrain setting for my cinnamon loaf.
+And on my bread machine it is a long cycle.
 In total, it takes three hours and 40 minutes to complete.
-The reason for the long cycle is because wholemeal flour is heavier than white flour and takes longer to rise.
+The reason for a longer wholegrain cycle is that the flour ferments more slowly than white flour due to the presence of bran, and therefore needs more time to develop and rise.

 Why might spelt dough sink in a bread machine?